Sercroft/sercroft/README.md

-- Software Developer and Systems Engineer
+- Software Developer graduated from Sena and Systems Engineer graduated from University Antonio Nariño
 - I'm a highly creative and risk-taking individual committed to my work
 - I’m currently open for a new job opportunity ❤️💻❤️